 Above: on Christmas Day, I’m wearing a turtleneck under a round-necked dress, nylon stockings, a silk & cashmere pashmina, and faux-fur-lined tall leather boots.
 Most winter days, I’d be wearing tweed and sweaters.

-Rugged, traditional, natural and elegant tweed made from Scottish wool is the best material for fall and winter dressing.
+Rugged, traditional, and elegant tweed made from Scottish wool is the best material for fall and winter dressing.
 Easily covered with a trench-coat or embellished with a pashmina or long wool scarves, tweed will keep you warm and dry.
 Tweed suits, skirts, trousers and jackets are always fashionable.

-Why is the anchorwoman wearing a sleeveless summer dress in cold NYC on December 6th?
+From 2011: Why is the anchorwoman wearing a sleeveless summer dress in cold NYC on December 6th?
 Are biceps something that female talking heads suddenly find a crying need to bare, even in freezing temperatures?
-Are they using too much energy to keep tropically warm indoors?
-Is it seasonally-appropriate to wear bare-toed shoes on wintry days, as the woman in red is doing, or sandals (the first lady wore sandals at a Kennedy Center gala last weekend) in December?
+Are they using too much energy, in an effort to keep tropically warm indoors?
+Is it seasonally appropriate to wear bare-toed shoes on wintry days, as the woman in red is doing, or sandals (the first lady wore sandals at a Kennedy Center gala last weekend) in December?
 I don’t think so.
 These women are on a national television show, displaying their irresponsible, energy-inefficient lifestyles before the public, as if to say that a size XXX carbon-footprint is desirable.
-The rest of us are wearing wool and tweed. living in homes without heat most of the time
+The rest of us are wearing wool and tweed, living in homes with little-or-no heat most of the time.

 In an Alpine Climate, January: Dressing in Furry Boots, a Scottish Hand-Made Fair Isle Sweater, and an Austrian Wool Skirt